 AIM is not an acronym but a positive, forward-thinking word that is easy to remember!

-AIM is building a vital movement to encourage talk about kids’ mental health.
-AIM has created a community model – a sort-of “AIM in a box”- which can be followed by communities, large or small.
+AIM is building a vital movement not only to raise money for clinical research that can help kids now, but also to encourage talk about kids’ mental health.
+AIM has created a community model – a sort-of “AIM in a box” which can be followed by communities, large or small.
 The model is one annual fundraising event to raise money for research and one walk/rally or sporting event to raise awareness among kids and their families and friends.

 AIM was founded on the Monterey Peninsula, California in 2014.